TychoTeam/prc.api-py/README.md

-> [!WARNING]
-> **This package is in BETA!** Release is expected within the following weeks to months after testing on live applications.
-All BETA releases are tested up to spec; please report any unexpected behavior.

 `prc.api` is an asynchronous Python wrapper for the Police Roleplay Community (PRC) API.
 It provides a convenient way to interact with PRC APIs, including the [private server APIs](https://apidocs.policeroleplay.community) for ER:LC.